microshift-io/microshift/docs/build.md

 ```

 Notes:
-- The MicroShift repository branch and the OKD version tag used to build the
-  packages can be overridden by specifying `USHIFT_GITREF` and `OKD_VERSION_TAG`
-  make command line arguments.
 - The path to the `RPM_OUTDIR` directory (either temporary or specified in
   the `make rpm` command line) is displayed in the end of the build procedure.